Dresden-Friedrichstadt station: Renovation during the 1920s and 1930s

 Originally two to three brakemen were distributed on the train, who were responsible for the braking of the individual separated wagons.
 They operated hand spindle brakes or alternatively beam brakes on wagons without spindle brakes.
 In both cases the operating speed was dependent on the loading condition of the wagon and the condition of the brakes.
 In addition to this disadvantage, communication problems between the shunter and the brakemen made operations difficult.
 The curvature of the tracks prevented visual contact and acoustic signals could not reliably overcome wind and noise.
 In the case of hump operations, the supervisors often interrupted the process too early for safety reasons.

 The engineers dealt with this problem as part of the comprehensive modernisation of the marshalling yard between 1928 and 1935.
-A cable haulage system for maintaining a controlled flow rate was installed from October 1928.
-The cable haulage system consisted of one cable wagon each for each of the four cable haulage tracks that ran on narrow gauge tracks laid between the rails.
+A rope shunting system for maintaining a controlled flow rate was installed from October 1928.
+The rope shunting system consisted of one cable wagon each for each of the four cable haulage tracks that ran on narrow gauge tracks laid between the rails (Chemnitz Hilbersdorf marshalling yard based on this system).
 Two of them were connected together by a cable that ran over a pulley in the drive house on top of the hump.
 After the wagons were towed up the hump, the locomotive was separated and the wagons were coupled to cable wagons.
 When each cable wagon ran downhill, the other cable wagon it was connected to by cable was hauled up the hill.
 The control of the machines hauling the cables in the control building was taken over by the new electro-mechanical signal box 20, so that the flow rate of wagons could be regulated.
 Built on a bridge above the tracks, it had a good overview of the hump and replaced the former mechanical signal box 20.
 Subsidiary signal boxes A–G took over control of the main distribution points.
 In addition Deutsche Reichsbahn built several tracks covered by coarse-grained sand to stop wagons that had got out of control.
 These tracks still exist today.

 The sports grounds of ESV Dresden was opened in February 1934, after several months of construction, in the area of the Reichsbahn locomotive depot on the bank of the Weißeritz (which has been called Emerich-Ambros-Ufer since 1945).
 At that time it consisted of a shooting range, a bowling alley, a grass field for fistball, a hard court for football and a running track.